 Who would have thought to eat your fruit and veggies had such a powerful, yet scientifically validated, effect on your mental state!
 This article also indicated that “there is now good evidence that higher fruit and vegetable intake is related to better mental health.
 Research has established that people who eat more fruits and vegetables have a lower incidence of mental disorders, including lower rates of depression, perceived stress, and negative mood”[i]

-Mental health in Australia
+Mental Health in Australia

-If you have already looked at the 2017-18 National Health Survey, then you may have been as surprised as I to read that when it comes to fruit and vegetable intake “1 in 2 people aged 18 and over (49%) did not eat the recommended 2 serves of fruit, while over 9 in 10 (92%) did not eat the recommended 5–6 serves of vegetables”[iii].
+According to the most recent Australian Bureau of Statistics (ABS) National Health Survey, around 4.8 million Australians (20.1 percent) were estimated to have a mental or behavioral condition in 2017–18[ii].
+Given this, it only makes sense to consider the importance of consuming fruits and vegetables.
+Surprisingly, the 2017-18 National Health Survey reveals that “1 in 2 people aged 18 and over (49%) did not eat the recommended 2 serves of fruit, while over 9 in 10 (92%) did not eat the recommended 5–6 serves of vegetables”[iii].

 The top 10 Fruits & Veggies to improve your mental state [i]

 The Dellas family’s main takeaway in this blog is for you to seriously consider incorporating 5 to 6 servings of vegetables and 2 serving of fruit into your daily routine!
 Remember to diversify with various colored vegetables throughout the day since it’s impractical to consume them all in one sitting.

 Thanks for reading my blog!
 Please leave me a comment below, like, or share my blog with your family, friends, and colleagues.

 Until my next blog.
 Get fruit and vegged-out!

 Dr. George Dellas (registered Chinese medicine practitioner)